-+ Health and disability insurance premiums may be waived if student has comparable alternative coverage.

-++ Students who register late and/or who are past due in the valid payment of bills will be assessed a late fee.
+++ Refunds are determined by the insurance carriers.
+Health and disability insurance premiums may be waived if student has comparable alternative coverage.
+Students who register late and/or who are delinquent in the valid payment of bills will be assessed a late fee.